Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Causality-Aware MDA

-The diagnosis branch depends on the inquiry branch to explore the meaningful symptoms.
-The latter branch follows the $Q$ network~\cite{wang2015dueling}, which takes the concatenation of the state $\mathbf{s}_t$ and the current disease probabilities $\mathbf{u}_t$ to predict the action $a_t$.
-The parametrized policy is trained by following the gradient: \begin{small}
+\textbf{Inquiry Branch:} The left-hand side of Equ.(\ref{equ:p2a}) is the problem of finding the shortest path to reach the decision threshold, which can be well-addressed by reinforcement learning.
+Therefore, we apply deep Q-learning~\cite{mnih2015human,wang2015dueling} to optimize the inquiry policy.
+Specifically, the inquiry branch is modeled by a $Q$ network~\cite{wang2015dueling} parameterized by $\theta$, which takes the concatenation of the state $\mathbf{s}_t$ and the current disease probabilities $\mathbf{u}_t$ to predict the inquiry action $a_t \in [1, ..., N_s]$.
+The optimization target of inquiry policy is: \begin{small}